ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

    Questions to ``procuringEntity`` and answers to them.

 :complaints:
+   |   List of :ref:`Complaint` and :ref:`Claim` objects.
-   List of :ref:`complaint` objects
+   |   List of :ref:`Claim` objects for  `belowThreshold`.

-   Complaints to tender conditions and their resolutions.
+   Complaints and Claims to tender conditions and their resolutions.

 :bids:
    List of :ref:`bid` objects